-4.5 The Council is committed to the wellbeing of its employees, and therefore where whistleblowing concerns are raised by officers, you will also be supplied with information on staff support mechanisms.

-4.6 Every effort will be made to resolve the matters raised as soon as possible, in the interests of the Council, the whistleblower, and person(s) being investigated.
+The Council is committed to the wellbeing of its employees, and therefore where whistleblowing concerns are raised by officers, you will also be supplied with information on employee support mechanisms.
+Every effort will be made to resolve the matters raised as soon as possible, in the interests of the Council, the whistleblower, and person(s) being investigated.